 Other Lighting Styles

-There are two types of lighting approaches that don’t work with food photography, and those are front lighting and overhead lighting.
+Two types of lighting approaches don’t work with food photography: front lighting and overhead lighting.

 Front lighting is when your light is in front of your set, on the same horizontal plane as your camera.
 It’s great for portrait photography, but it can cast shadows on food.
 Your images will look flat and lack dimension.

-Overhead lighting–where your light is above your set–also creates flat images.
+Overhead lighting where your light is above your set.
+This also creates flat images.
 It was actually once a popular lighting style, back in the 80s!

 Think of your light as a window with natural light pouring in.
-This will help you visualize and navigate your set-up better.
+This will help you visualise and navigate your set-up better.

 - Turn off all the lights.
 Particularly if you’re photographing with a constant light source.
-Indoor lights have colour temperatures that can contaminate your images with ugly colour casts that will be extremely difficult to fix in post-processing.
+Indoor lights have colour temperatures that can contaminate your images with ugly colour casts.
+These will be very difficult to fix in post-processing.

 - Be wary of shine.
-Because artificial light doesn’t fall off as quickly as natural light, there is a tendency for the light to catch even the slightest shine on shooting surfaces–especially when using backlighting.
+Artificial light doesn’t fall off as quickly as natural light.
+There is a tendency for the light to catch even the slightest shine on shooting surfaces.
+Especially when using backlighting.
 For shiny props, try playing with their placement, or use vintage items that have a patina to them.
 You may also want to shoot with a polarizing filter fitted to your lens.

 - Dark is easier.
-Darker shooting surfaces and images that fall in the mid-tones or darker side of the histogram are easier to work with when using a one-light set-ups for food photography.
+Darker surfaces and images that fall in the mid-tones or darker side of the histogram are easier to work with when using one-light set-ups.

 - Avoid white.
 If you’re starting out, avoid white shooting surfaces and or shooting images with a lot of white.
-Until you learn how the height and distance of your light influences your final result, there will be areas around the edge of your images that don’t get enough light.
+If you’re starting out, avoid white shooting surfaces and or shooting images with a lot of white.
+Until you learn how the height and distance of your light influence your final result, there will be areas that don’t get enough light.
 Your image will come out looking grey.
 Trying to fix this while editing may result in food that is not properly exposed.

 The tips in this article will help you understand some of the physics of working with one light in food photography.